playframework/playframework/documentation/manual/working/scalaGuide/main/logging/ScalaLogging.md

 Loggers follow a hierarchical inheritance structure based on their naming.
 A logger is said to be an ancestor of another logger if its name followed by a dot is the prefix of descendant logger name.
 For example, a logger named "com.foo" is the ancestor of a logger named "com.foo.bar.Baz."
 All loggers inherit from a root logger.
 Logger inheritance allows you to configure a set of loggers by configuring a common ancestor.

-Play applications are provided a default logger named "application" or you can create your own loggers.
-The Play libraries use a logger named "play", and some third party libraries will have loggers with their own names.
+We recommend creating separately-named loggers for each class.
+Following this convention, the Play libraries use loggers namespaced under "play", and many third party libraries will have loggers based on their class names.

 #### Log levels
 Log levels are used to classify the severity of log messages.
 When you write a log request statement you will specify the severity and this will appear in generated log messages.